-If delivered correctly, with the right technology, tone of voice and respectful timeliness, gamified features can be a powerful add-on to any bank’s digital strategy to understand its customers better and nurture a loyal base that will be more profitable and cost less to serve in the long run.
+If delivered correctly and with the right technology, tone of voice and respectful timeliness, the gamification of digital banking services and loyalty features can be a powerful add-on to any bank’s digital strategy to understand its customers better and nurture a consumer base that will be more profitable and cost less to serve in the long run.

 How can Moneythor help?

 Moneythor offers an orchestration engine deployed between the financial institutions’ systems of record and their digital channels to power engaging and tailored experiences for end users.
 With the Moneythor solution, banks and FinTech firms can enhance the digital experiences they offer with pre-built gamification features, while providing personalised insights, actionable recommendations and contextual nudges designed to deepen the relationship they have with their users.

 In the deployment of their gamified digital banking services, the Moneythor solution can help:

 - Create interactive experiences around both spending and saving journeys with progress bars and fun celebrations of milestones.

 - Make customers’ financial wellbeing journey more attractive with financial literacy tips delivered as polls or mini-games.

 - Boost customer activity and digital engagement by awarding points, rewards & vouchers along missions and objectives to achieve